Khatri–Rao product: Column-wise Kronecker product

 This column-wise version of the Khatri–Rao product is useful in linear algebra approaches to data analytical processing and in optimizing the solution of inverse problems dealing with a diagonal matrix.

-In 1996 the Column-wise Khatri–Rao product was proposed to estimate the angles of arrival (AOAs) and delays of multipath signals and four coordinates of signals sources at a digital antenna array.
+In 1996 the column-wise Khatri–Rao product was proposed to estimate the angles of arrival (AOAs) and delays of multipath signals and four coordinates of signals sources at a digital antenna array.

 Face-splitting product

-The alternative concept of the matrix product, which uses row-wise splitting of matrices with a given quantity of rows, was proposed by V. Slyusar in 1996.
+An alternative concept of the matrix product, which uses row-wise splitting of matrices with a given quantity of rows, was proposed by V. Slyusar in 1996.

 This matrix operation was named the "face-splitting product" of matrices or the "transposed Khatri–Rao product".
 This type of operation is based on row-by-row Kronecker products of two matrices.
 Using the matrices from the previous examples with the rows partitioned: